2011

 Mac Lister; US DOT, RITA, ITS JPO

-Mac Lister discusses ITS standards.
 ITS Standards development has changed over the past few years requiring a need to update and improve previous ITS Standards training courses.
 Newly developed ITS Standards allow deployers to better ensure that they will implement a system that is compatible, interoperable, interchangeable, and conformant to ITS Standards.
 The ITS Standards Program and ITS Professional Capacity Building Program are undertaking a project to develop a new set of training materials to assist agencies in meeting project needs emphasizing the acquisition, implementation, and testing of ITS Standards.
-Mr. Lister gave a brief overview describing the project, initial development, and benefits of a re-designed ITS Standards training program.
+Mr. Lister gave a brief overview describing the project, initial development, and benefits of a re-designed ITS Standards training program. |

 The Power of Information